dperrymorrow/re-bars/README.md

 ## Watchers

-Watchers give you the ability to fire _"hooks"_ when a property in your data has change.
+Watchers give you the ability to call a function when a property in your data has change.
 You can watch any items in  your data or `$props`

 > You cannot, however watch a method in your data.
 Methods defined in your data are only for convenience for your template rendering.